First Published on March 28, 2018

 - Ensure that you have a seasoned driver to handle these offroad conditions.
 If you are driving yourself, be well prepared for the same.

-I highly recommend reading my article on 10 Tips for a Road Trip as a part of this Ladakh Travel Guide to prep you up the best.
+I highly recommend reading my article on 10 Tips for a Road Trip as a part of this Ladakh Guide to prep you for the best.
 This ain’t an ordinary trip and this extra reading will definitely help your checklist.

-Throw away those sleeveless and shorts and get ready to pack long sleeves and thermals with coats and caps.
+Throw away those sleeveless dresses and shorts.
+Get ready to pack long sleeves and thermals with coats and caps.
 An unusual terrain and climate do require you to make your packing list in advance and actually go shopping for it.
-Here is my suggested one as a part of this Ladakh Travel Guide.
+Here is my suggested packing checklist for Ladakh.

 - Thermals – tops and bottoms for the evenings and nights.

 - Cotton or Woolen Tops and trousers to layer up during the day

 - A Nice warm snow jacket for places like Tso Moriri and Pangong Tso

 - A pair of Trekking shoes or boots.
 Highly recommended even if you are not doing trekking

 - Goggles – the sun is so harsh that you might have light sensitivity